-- A current CPR resuscitation chart must be displayed inside the pool area in a prominent.
+- A current CPR resuscitation chart must be displayed inside the pool and spas area in a prominent location.

 In the last few years, inflatable and prefabricated pools have become popular alternatives for people, in comparison to the cost of a full size permanent swimming pool and many of these pools have been installed without first consulting Council.

 These inflatable pools pose the same safety risk to children as larger pools and may still require approval and a pool fence if they have the capability to hold more than 2000 litres and have a depth of greater than 300mm.